 Jo is a qualified accountant and a member of the Association of Certified Chartered Accountants.
 She has over 19 years’ experience working in finance and strategy across public and third sector organisations.
 Her former role was Business Director for the Wales Co-operative Centre.
 There she played a major role in driving the organisation through growth and transformation.
 They grew from a turnover of £1.1 million and 15 staff to £8 million and 60 staff.

 Jo has passion and commitment to make a difference for better outcomes for citizens of Wales.
 In her current role as Director of Corporate Services and Strategy Jo has responsibility for Finance, IT, Governance and Corporate Services.
 More recently Jo has been leading the strategic organisational change programme working with Welsh Government, sector partners and staff preparing Care Council for Wales to evolve to Social Care Wales.

 Jo is delighted to be working for an organisation with values and responsibility for securing high standards across social services.

-David, our new Director of Regulation will start on 29th April 2019.
+David, our new Director of Regulation started with us in 29 April 2019.

 Sarah began her career as a youth worker in Wales.
 She worked in a variety of statutory and voluntary settings in particular with vulnerable young people, and in supporting young people’s participation.
 She was a founding member of the then Children and Young People’s Welsh Assembly and went on to hold positions in local authorities in youth work and wider business planning, and service improvement, supported by a Masters in Strategic Management.